 Getting to Breckenridge

 If you’re travelling from out of state, you might need to book a few more days off from work to get the most out of your time in Breckenridge.
 The vast majority of visitors first fly to Denver International Airport before making the 100 miles (161 kilometres) journey into the mountains to Breckenridge Town.
-Some people take the bus or arrange a private transfer.
+Some people take the bus or arrange a private transfer and look into the Things to Do in Denver.
 Others will rent a car at the airport.
 Both have their own pros and cons.
 And if you’re not experienced driving in icy conditions, it might be best to stick to the bus.
 It takes between two to three hours from Denver to Breckenridge in normal circumstances and driving conditions.

 Saturday Morning: Head to Breckenridge Mountain